Abhijeetbyte/LaxDoc/README.md

 ## 1. UI Features:

-- Option to create new file types (letter, meeting minutes, work report) using the desired standard format provided by the user as a LaTex file.
+- Option to create new document types (letter, meeting minutes, work report) using the desired standard format provided by the user as a LaTex file.

 - Option to generate new documents for respective file types based on given contents.